AzureCosmosDB/scenario-based-labs/IoT/HOL step-by step - Cosmos DB scenario-based labs - IoT.md

    ![The URL has been entered in the import form.](media/databricks-import.png 'Import Notebooks')

 5. After importing, select your username.
-You will see a new folder named `01 IoT (clean)`, which contains two notebooks.
+You will see a new folder named `01 IoT`, which contains two notebooks.

    ![The imported notebooks are displayed.](media/databricks-notebooks.png 'Imported notebooks')